 This lime tree will benefit from being placed outside in a sunny spot once the temperature is consistently above 7°C, where it will provide nectar for a range of pollinators.
 It needs to come indoors in a draught-free spot that gets direct sunlight during the winter.

-Option 2.
+Option 1.
 Thai Lime in choice of decorative Kew planters.
-These planters are absolutely gorgeous and we have a few options so you can choose the look you want.
+These planters are absolutely gorgeous and I have a few options so you can choose the look you want.

-Option 3.
+Option 2.
 Thai lime in a Wendy Calder pot and saucer.
-We are really excited that the wonderful Wendy Calder has created a pot and saucer set specifically for our young trees.
-We absolutely love her cow parsley design, and each pot is handmade and unique.
+I am really excited that the wonderful Wendy Calder has created a pot and saucer set specifically for my young trees.
+I absolutely love her cow parsley design, and each pot is handmade and unique.
 The deep saucers provide room for a layer of clay beads (included) so that the pots can drain freely, perfectly meeting the requirements of these plants.

-Option 4.
-We also sell Thai Limes paired with a Lemongrass plant in matching pots.
-This option is available with terracotta pots and the Kew Eclectic Orangery planter.
+Option 3.
+I also sell Thai Limes paired with a Lemongrass plant in matching Kew Eclectic Orangery planters.

 Thai (Makrut or Kaffir) Lime / Citrus hystrix